Project Status: Planning

 • Conducting valuable classroom visits

-• We hope this multi-faceted approach is laying the groundwork for long-term impact and continued student success, well beyond the grant's conclusion in 2028.
+• This approach lays the groundwork for long-term impact and continued student success, well beyond the grant's conclusion in 2028

 Project Health